txx99/Misc-Projects/ECG_anomaly_data/README.md

 ## ECG anomaly
-Compile and compare 2 Keras autoencoders for determining anomolous ECG data. \
+Compile and compare 2 Keras autoencoders for labeling anomolous ECG data. \
 ECG dataset of 4998 subject over 140 timepoints.
 Target labels in last column indicate whether an anomaly is present.
 Keras models used are:
 1. Functional API and
 2. Model Subclassing (using Sequential API layers).